F-Tahir/ObjectTracker-Hons/README.md

 - [ ] Improve template matching
     - [ ] Possibly implement another object recognition method that is rotation/scale invariant
+    - [ ] Update template on each frame
+    - [ ] Allow for automatic correction of template by clicking on location
 - [ ] Fix small bugs with changing between tracking modes when initialising template
 - [ ] Fix bug where app crashes if a template is not selected but user unfreezes preview
 - [ ] Add code to clear the selected template each time automatic tracking is initialized again